aadamw/voley/README.md

 - `navigationLinks.socialMediaLinks` - The social media links that will be displayed in the footer (facebook, twitter, github, linkedin) are supported out-of-the-box.
 You can add more by adding specific icons.

+#### Favicons, OG images, and other images:

+- `favicon.ico` - update the `app/favicon.ico` file
+- `og.pnh` - update the `public/og.png` file
+- `logo.png` - update the `public/logo.png` file (used in the email templates)

 ### Publishing posts

 All posts should be written in markdown and placed in the `./changelog` folder in the root directory.
 The filename should be the slug of the post in the format `my-post.mdx`.
 We use [contentLayer](https://www.contentlayer.dev/) to parse the markdown files and generate the data for the posts with typesafety in mind.
 You can check out the [contentLayer documentation](https://www.contentlayer.dev/docs/getting-started) for more details.

 You can check out the [example post](https://github.com/aadamw/voley/blob/master/changelog/introducing-voley.mdx) to see how to format your posts or check [contentLayer.config.ts](https://github.com/aadamw/voley/blob/master/contentlayer.config.ts) file in order to see the types of the data that is generated for each post.

+All images should be placed in the `./public` folder in the root directory.
+You can reference them in the markdown files by using the relative path to the image.

 #### Available MDX components